 While Crutzen deployed the term, 'geoengineering', he never actually advocated such a course.
 Presumably he knew better.
-Despite that, his work spawned a veritable swarm of research institutes, global networks, conferences, computer simulations, government consultations and Feasibility studies such as Aria ... and many, not least Bill Gates, are gagging to put geoengineering into practice on a planetary scale.
+Despite that, his work spawned a veritable swarm of research institutes, global networks, conferences, computer simulations, government consultations and feasibility studies such as Aria ... and many, not least Bill Gates, are gagging to put geoengineering into practice on a planetary scale.
 After all, geoengineering cannot be really tested on the micro-scale proposed by Aria.
 To deliver reliable results, geoengineering has to tangibly effect the land, the sea and the skies.
-Either way, there is a lot money sloshing around to promote researchers and university departments, buy up climate publications and establish an army of well-funded advocacy
+Either way, there is a lot money sloshing around to promote researchers and university departments, buy up climate publications and establish an army of well-funded advocacy groups.

-By using whole fleets of planes to seed the upper atmosphere with sulphur particles the claim is that solar radiation will be reflected back into outer space and reduce temperatures on Earth by a few fractions of a degree.
+solar radiation will be reflected back into outer space and reduce temperatures on Earth by a few fractions of a degree.
 A stop-gap which would give capitalism enough time to come to the rescue with the green technologies needed to wean the system away from fossil fuels.